monerodocs/md/docs/interacting/monerod/reference.md

 | `--zmq-rpc-bind-ip`   | IP for ZMQ RPC server to listen on.
 By default `127.0.0.1`.
 This is not yet widely used as ZMQ interface currently does not provide meaningful advantage over classic JSON-RPC interface.
 Unfortunately, currently there is no way to disable the ZMQ server.
 | `--zmq-rpc-bind-port` | Port for ZMQ RPC server to listen on.
 By default `18082` for mainnet, `38082` for stagenet, and `28082` for testnet.
 | `--db-type`           | Specify database type.
 The default and only available: `lmdb`.

+## Commands

+!!! warning
+    Commands reference is a work in progress.

+Commands give access to specific services provided by the daemon.
+Commands are executed against the running daemon.
+Their names follow the command_name pattern.

+First, run the daemon:

+`./monerod --stagenet`

+Then, using a second terminal run the command:

+`./monerod --stagenet sync_info`

+You can also type commands directly in the console of the running `monerod` (if not detached).